patrickcortez/Cortez-Terminal/README.md

 and You must create a 1gb Disk image before you start or else you wont be able to run any process at all,

 - The disk image has to be named data.img, and the size is 1024 mb.
+- Then store the disk image inside the tools folder

 #Developer